Foundation

 The three-tier stack

-Named live in the May 2 AI for Livin' Workshop by an attendee mid-demo.
+Named live in an AI for Livin' Workshop by an attendee mid-demo.
 The stack has three layers and each one is swappable.

 Sovereign Ecosystem is the file structure and the templates.
 The opinionated foundation that gives the system shape.
 Obsidian is the reader and editor that turns those files into something you can navigate, search and annotate by hand.
 Claude Code (or Codex, or any future agentic interface) is the AI that can read, edit and restructure any of it on your instruction.